AmpersandTarski/RAP/docs/deployment-guide.md

 # Deployment

-This guide will lay down the steps required to deploy to Docker and to Kubernetes.
+This guide will lay down the steps required to deploy RAP to Docker and to Kubernetes.

 ## General Requirements